dotnet/docs/docs/standard/tour.md

 There is no analogous keyword to de-allocate memory, as de-allocation happens automatically when the garbage collector reclaims the memory through its scheduled run.

-One of the less obvious but quite far-reaching features that a garbage collector enables is memory safety.
+The garbage collector is just one of the services that help ensure *memory safety*.
 The invariant of memory safety is very simple: a program is memory safe if it accesses only memory that has been allocated (and not freed).
-Dangling pointers are always bugs, and tracking them down is often quite difficult.

-The .NET runtime provides additional services, to complete the promise of memory safety, not naturally offered by a GC.
-It ensures that programs do not index off the end of an array or access a phantom field off the end of an object.
+For instance, the runtime ensures that programs do not index off the end of an array or access a phantom field off the end of an object.

-The following example will throw an exception as a result of memory safety.
+In the following example, the runtime will throw an `InvalidIndexException` exception, to enforce memory safety.

 [!code-csharp[MemoryManagement](../../samples/csharp/snippets/tour/MemoryManagement.csx#L4-L5)]